FedSN: A Federated Learning Framework over Heterogeneous LEO Satellite Networks: Motivation and Background

 \subsection{Bottleneck of Uplink Communication}

 We leverage a real-world commercial LEO satellite communication system, Starlink to measure and study its downlink and uplink rates.
 Fig.~\ref{sfig:exStarlink} and Fig.~\ref{sfig:gsStarlink} show the experimental setup of Starlink and its GS, respectively.
-We use a well-known network measurement tool, \textit{Iperf}~\cite{tirumala1999iperf} to test and collect downlink and uplink rates, \rev{and their cumulative distribution functions (CDF) are illustrated in Fig.~\ref{sfig:data_rate}} that apparently, the average downlink rate is close to 100\!~Mbps, and larger than the average uplink rate with 12\!~Mbps.
+We use a well-known network measurement tool, \textit{Iperf}~\cite{tirumala1999iperf} to test and collect downlink and uplink rates, {and their cumulative distribution functions (CDF) are illustrated in Fig.~\ref{sfig:data_rate}} that apparently, the average downlink rate is close to 100\!~Mbps, and larger than the average uplink rate with 12\!~Mbps.
 In LEO satellite FL, the downlink rate is enough for model aggregation, but the limited uplink rate becomes a major bottleneck for model distribution.
 For example, the size of a VGG-16 is 528\!~MB, and hence, GS spends about 5.87 minutes to distribute a single model.
-The time cost of distribution is too long to deliver models to all satellites in each satellite-GS contact time, and thus fewer satellites participate in training their models.
+The time cost of distribution is too long to deliver models to all satellites in each satellite-GS contact time, and thus fewer satellites participate in training their models. \rev{Although specialized GS~(with multi-million US dollars cost~\cite{Devaraj2019PlanetHS,telesat}) offers Gbps- and hundreds of Mbps-level rates respectively for downlink and uplink, multiple tenants need to share these rates, resulting in very limited per-tenant rates and thus severely restricting their smashed data exchanges.
+Moreover, recent work~{\cite{vasisht2021l2d2}} also utilizes distributed GSs of low-cost commodity hardware to receive satellite downlink signals.
+Therefore, results produced by our commercial GS are representative.}